glerchundi/parkeeper/README.md

 - [ ] Process requests in batch (Multi)
 - [ ] Reliable Stats (?)

-So ... is there something supported?

-Here is a list of supported request with some notes:
+Listing of supported requests with some notes:

 |              | etcd               | consul             |
 | ------------ |:------------------:|:------------------:|